 Laying concrete paver stones in a pattern may seem pretty easy at a glance and tempt the DIYer in all of us, but in order to create a patio or laneway surface that will stay flat, you need to do a really good job on the drainage layers below.
 So it's maybe best to hire a professional if you don't have experience yourself and if you're picky about having a really uniform final product.
 Proper drainage and a level base are essential for attaining an even final surface.

-Stone colour and the heat island effect:
+Paving slabs colour and the heat island effect:

 Temperatures in dense urban areas can be several degrees higher than nearby green spaces due largely to heat being absorbed and released by concrete and asphalt.
 We all know a black car will be hotter than a white car on a sunny day, the hard surfaces of your property will react in much the same way.
 Light coloured stones are more reflective than dark stones, so a dark coloured patio may be noticeably hotter than a white one.